asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/manual.md

 - Clicking on the **three boxes** icon in the header, labeled **On Demand**, will display a drop down list of options.
 - **On Demand Queue** will open the On Demand queue.
-	- The **Project Name** field allows you to create a name for the files you want to submit for processing.
-The character limit is 20.
+	- The different jobs types in your queue are separated by tabs along the top of the queue.
+The job types currently available are **RTC GAMMA**, **InSAR GAMMA**, and **autoRIFT**.
+You may click on a tab to select it.
+The selected tab is highlighted.
-	- The **RTC Gamma Options** allow you to change some processing options.
-The options you select will apply to all files in your queue.
+	- For **RTC GAMMA** and **InSAR GAMMA** jobs, there are additional processing options available.
+The options you select will apply to all files of that job type in your queue.
 		- The question mark icon next to the options gives you more details on each option.
 	- The list of files you have added to your queue is listed below the options.
 The X allows you to remove any files you wish from the queue.
-	-  **Clear** will clear all files from the queue.
-The option *Restore* will be displayed to allow you to undo this action.
+	-  **Clear** will list some options for clearing files from your queue.
+You can choose to clear an individual tab, or you can choose **Clear All Processing Types** to clear all files from the queue.
+If you choose to clear all files, the option *Restore* will be displayed to allow you to undo this action.
-	- The allowed number of jobs left is displayed at the bottom of the queue.
+	- The number of jobs remaining is displayed at the bottom of the queue.
 There are 200 jobs allotted to each user per month.
+If you have too many jobs in your queue, a message stating the number of extra jobs will be displayed at the top of the queue.
+The **Sumbit** button will be greyed out.
 	- When you are satisfied with your selections, click **Submit Jobs** at the bottom.
+This will display the Review Submission window.
+		- The **Project Name** field allows you to create a name for the files you want to submit for processing.
+The character limit is 20.
+This field is optional.
+		- You may select or deselect the checkboxes to submit only the job types you wish.
+		- Select **Cancel** to return to the queue without submitting any files for processing.
-This will submit your jobs for processing. *Note*: The button will display the number of jobs you are submitting.
+		- Click **Submit** to submit your jobs. *Note:* The Submit button will list the number of jobs you are submitting.
 		- If there are any errors, such as missing DEM coverage, an error message will display.
-		- Once the jobs are successfully submitted, a popup will display at the bottom of your browser window, listing the number of jobs sent for processing.
-You may click to dismiss.
-Or you may click **View On Demand Queue** to be redirected to the On Demand Products search.
-- **Submitted Products** will switch to On Demand Products search type & will display your submitted products.
+- **Submitted Products** will switch to On Demand Products search type and will display your submitted products.
-- **Help** will send you to the [On Demand documentation](https://hyp3-docs.asf.alaska.edu/)
+- **On Demand (HyP3) Docs** will send you to the [On Demand documentation](https://hyp3-docs.asf.alaska.edu/)
-- *Note*: You must be signed in to see your Submitted Products, and to process new On Demand products.
+- *Note*: You must be signed in to see your Submitted Products, and to submit jobs from the On Demand Queue.

 ## Downloads Queue